ua16/config-nvim/README.md

 # config-nvim

 My personal neovim config.
-Written in lua, very minimal in terms of packages.
+Written in lua, sort of minimal in terms of packages.
 Uses Space keys for window/tab switching and telescope functions.

 ## packages